lizardfs/documentation/source/adminguide/basic_configuration.rst

 LizardFS runs on many UNIX and UNIX like operating systems.
 We will be concentrating here on Debian and RH like systems to keep things simple.
-For other OSes, please consult the :ref:`cookbook`.
+For other OSes, please consult the :ref:´cookbook´.

 The /etc/hosts file
 -------------------